MicrosoftDocs/well-architected/well-architected/services/messaging/service-bus/reliability.md

 > - Connect to Service Bus with the AMQP protocol and use Service Endpoints or Private Endpoints when possible.
 > - Review the [Best Practices for performance improvements using Service Bus Messaging](/azure/service-bus-messaging/service-bus-performance-improvements?tabs=net-standard-sdk-2).
 > - Configure Geo-Disaster.
-> - If you need mission critical messaging with queues and topics, Service Bus Premium is recommended with Geo-Disaster Recovery.
+> - If you need mission-critical messaging with queues and topics, Service Bus Premium is recommended with Geo-Disaster Recovery.
 > - Make the namespace zone redundant (only available with Premium tier).

 ## Configuration recommendations